catseye/Fountain/doc/Design-of-Fountain.md

 #### Where do the CSLs even end?

-Although the current state of theoretical computer science can say where the CFLs end and the CSLs begin, it seems to be unable to say exactly where the CSLs end (without making direct reference to CSGs).
+Although the current state of theoretical computer science can say where the CFLs end and the CSLs begin, less is known about exactly where the CSLs end and the non-CSLs begin.

 Here's what is known:

-*   Parsing a CSG is a PSPACE-complete problem.
-That is, the problem of taking a description of a CSG and a string and accepting if the string is a member of the language and rejecting if it isn't, is in PSPACE, and is at least as complex as any other problem in PSPACE.
-*   Every CSL is equivalent to a linear-bounded automaton (LBA).
-This is true even if we don't describe our CSL with a CSG.
-An LBA will execute in NSPACE(n), where n is the linear bound.
-This suggests (though I haven't seen it spelled out this way, unfortunately) that the problem of simulating an LBA (i.e. take a description of an LBA and a string on input, accept iff LBA accepts that string) is also PSPACE-complete.
-It would make sense if it was.
-Parsing a CSL is, at any rate, somewhere in PSPACE.
+*   Parsing a CSL is a PSPACE-complete problem.
+We know this because every CSL corresponds to a linear bounded automaton (LBA), and the problem of simulating an LBA (i.e. take a description of an LBA and a string on input, accept iff LBA accepts that string) is PSPACE-complete.
 *   Computing a primitive recursive function is NEXPTIME-complete.
 That is, the problem of taking a description of a PR function and an integer and accepting if that function computes that integer and